Expansion of the Universe

 The expansion of space redshifts light.

 As space expands, light waves get stretched and their wavelengths shift.
 The more that light is stretched, the longer its wavelengths become, and the color of each wave shifts toward the red end of the light spectrum.
-We say that this light is redshifted, because the expansion of space causes light waves to grow longer and become redder.
+We say that this light is redshifted.

 A moving fire truck's siren changes pitch as it moves past you.
 This is known as the Doppler Effect.

 To get a better idea of how this actually works, we'll look at a common phenomenon: the Doppler Effect.
-Imagine that you are walking around outside at night, looking out into the Universe.
-All of a sudden, you hear a fire truck coming right toward you.
-As the truck approaches the pitch of the siren bends higher and higher.
-As soon as the truck passes you however, the pitch drops lower and continues to flatten as the sound fades away.
+Imagine you hear a fire truck coming right toward you.
+As the truck approaches, the pitch of the siren gets higher and higher.
+As soon as the truck passes you however, the pitch drops lower as the sound fades away.

 This common sonic experience, known as the Doppler effect, is analogous to the redshifting of light waves from a moving source.
 The soundwaves coming toward you were compressed because of the fire truck's velocity.
 Once it passed, those wavelengths had to stretch out in order to reach you, making the pitch go down.
 The sound waves shifted to a longer wavelength.